tealina/docs-en/docs/how-it-work.md

 ```
 :::

-::: info ApiTypesRecord would be like this
+::: info ApiTypesRecord will become like this
 ```ts
 type ApiTypesRecord = {
   post: {